A Quick Guide to Applying for a Building Permit for your Home Improvement Project

 Whether you plan to do your own work or hire a contractor, you should be familiar with the process for managing a home improvement project and obtaining the proper building permit.
 The steps outlined below will assist you in understanding the permit process for a smooth and efficient experience.
-We are always ready to work with you to ensure that your project is successfully and legally completed, and we're available to answer any questions you may have by phone, email, or in person at our office located in the New Castle County Government Center at 87 Read's Way.
+We are always ready to work with you to ensure that your project is successfully and legally completed, and we're available to answer any questions you may have by phone at (302) 395-5400, email, or in person at our office located in the New Castle County Government Center at 87 Read's Way.

 Is a building permit required and who needs to obtain it?

 Some home improvement projects do not require a building permit, such as most fences and patios, sidewalks, siding, and sheds of 200 square feet or less.
 Please click here to review a detailed list of when a permit is or is not required.
 Please note: even if a permit is not required for a project, the project must still comply with all applicable construction and zoning codes.
 Homeowners may apply for a building permit and do the work themselves as long as they occupy the property and the home is not for sale or being rented.If a contractor will be doing the work, it is their responsibility to obtain the permit.
 Those that choose to hire a contractor for their project should check first to make sure he or she has the required license to work in New Castle County.
 Click on "Licensed Contractors" to see whether a contractor being considered has a valid New Castle County license.